oreillymedia/t-SNE-tutorial/main.md

     ax.set_title('D=%d' % D, loc='left')
 </pre>

-When reducing the dimensionality of a dataset, if we used the same Gaussian distribution for the data points and the map points, this mathematical fact would result in an _imbalance_ among the neighbors of a given point.
+When reducing the dimensionality of a dataset, if we used the same Gaussian distribution for the data points and the map points, we could get an _imbalance_ among the neighbors of a given point.
 This imbalance would lead to an excess of attraction forces and a sometimes unappealing mapping.
 This is actually what happens in the original SNE algorithm, by Hinton and Roweis (2002).

 The t-SNE algorithm works around this problem by using a t-Student with one degree of freedom (or Cauchy) distribution for the map points.
 This distribution has a much heavier tail than the Gaussian distribution, which _compensates_ the original imbalance.
 For a given data similarity between two data points, the two corresponding map points will need to be much further apart in order for their similarity to match the data similarity.
+This is can be seen in the following plot.

 <pre data-code-language="python"
      data-executable="true"